LCOGT/banzai/README.rst

 Generally, you have to reduce individual bias frames first by running `banzai_reduce_individual_frame` command.
 If the processing went well, you can mark them as good in the database using `banzai_mark_frame_as_good`.
-Once you have individually processed bias frames, you can create a master calibration using `banzai_stack_calibrations`.
+Once you have individually processed bias frames, you can create a master calibration using `banzai_make_master_calibrations`.
 This master calibration will then be available for future reductions of other observation types.
 Next, similarly reduce individual dark frames and then stack them to create a master dark frame.
 Then, the same for skyflats.
 At this point, you will be able to process science images using the `banzai_reduce_individual_frame` command.

 To run the pipeline in its active mode, you need to setup a task queue and a filename queue.
-See the `docker-compose.yml` file for details on this setup.
+See the `docker-compose-site.yml` file for details on this setup.

 Running Locally
 ---------------